AlexPoint/alfonse/_i18n/en/expat-guide.md

 <cite>Benjamin Franklin</cite>

 Old Ben was right and even if you move abroad, taxes will follow.
 Depending on your home and target country, you may have a good surprise and pay only a fraction of the taxes you would have paid if you stayed or you may pay double.
-In both cases, have a look at tax rules in both countries and maybe keep a postal address in your home country to avoid bad surprises.
+In both cases, have a look at tax rules in both countries and keep a postal address in your home country to avoid bad surprises.

 ### Accomodation

 #### Finding a new home
-Looking for a place to live can be a challenge in many cities, especially if you live far, do not know the city and are a foreigner.
+Looking for a place to live can be a challenge in many (big) cities, especially if you live far, do not know the city and are a foreigner.

-If you travel for business purposes, use whatever help your company can provide to find a flat.
-If you travel for personal reasons, use your network to get local help for finding a flat or spend some time on the internet to understand how renting works there (hint: it can be very different from how it works in your country).
+If you travel for business purposes, use whatever help your company can provide to find a flat (financial help, a few nights in a hotel, support from a local real-estate agent...).
+If you travel for personal reasons, use your network to get local help for finding a flat or spend some time on the internet to understand how renting works there (hint: it can be radically different from how it works in your country).

 #### Moving